Practice Policies & Patient Information

 GDPR _ how we use your information

-GDPR – is the EU General Data Protection Regulation law coming into effect on the 25th May 2018, feel free to call in to surgery and pick up a leaflet or click on the link below:
+GDPR – is the EU General Data Protection Regulation law that came into effect on the 25th May 2018, feel free to call in to surgery and pick up a leaflet or click on the link below:

 Everyone working for the NHS has a legal duty to keep information about you confidential.